uhi22/foccci/README.md

 # News

+## 2023-12-13 Supercharging works.
+Halve a dozen boards are spread around the world.

+Johu is charging the Touran on the TESLA Supercharger using the hand-populated V3 board: https://openinverter.org/forum/viewtopic.php?p=64563#p64563 and https://www.youtube.com/watch?v=OKg3VUslol8
+The first JLC populated boards have been completed manually, only one bug in the schematic needed a small workaround.
+Boards are on the way to several enthusiasts for further testing.
+The software is growing thanks to the great openinverter community.

 ## 2023-10-25 First Order of Populated Boards

 Received four reservations on openinverter forum, and this was the trigger to create version v4.1 with minor layout